-However, none of those amazing things will occur if you don’t do a good job dungeon mastering.
-You need to have some key traits in order to actually DM effectively.
-Don’t worry, because most of these traits and skills can be learned and practiced over time.
+However, none of those amazing things will occur if you don't do a good job dungeon mastering.
+You need to have some key traits in order to actually DM effectively—and, fortunately, most of these traits and skills can be learned and practiced over time.

 1. Having Enough Time to Plan